NicoMincuzzi/multi-arch-app-k8s/README.md

 ```

 In the above example, `uname -m` returns `aarch64` and `armv7l` as expected, even when running the commands on a native macOS developer machine.

+## How to Contribute
+Make a pull request...

+## License
+Distributed under Apache-2.0 License, please see license file within the code for more details.